13- LIFE IN GOD'S KINGDOM--Communication - Part 1

 After I prayed this I still FELT fear and DIDN'T FEEL very confident but I was determined to stand on God's truth and not let fear control me.
-So although my feelings weren't quite as bold as my prayers I was living by faith in God's word rather than how I saw things or how I was feeling.
+So although my feelings weren't quite as bold as my prayers, I was living by faith in God's word rather than how I felt.

 I will never forget the day when I realized I didn't fear approaching buyers anymore!
 It didn't happen overnight.
 But as I kept on declaring God's truth back to Him, He was working slowly, imperceptibly, but steadily to change me from the inside out.
 The circumstances hadn't changed but I had changed!

 Today, about 15 years later I can declare that most of my long list of problems are gone.
-I am also confident that the few still on the list will be crossed off as well because God is faithful to fulfill his word in our lives so we can fulfill the purpose He has for us.
+I am also confident that the others still on the list will be crossed off as well, because God is faithful to fulfill his word in our lives so we can fulfill the purpose He has for us.

 It cost me something to see these changes.
 I had to set time aside.
 I diligently sought God's word for my problems.
 I re-wrote verses into prayers.
 Then, I spent time in God's presence sharing them with the Father.
 I can only imagine the smile on His face as He heard his little girl saying, "Father you said....and I believe this is true.
 I count on you to make this real in my life."

-11. This will be true for you too because the Father loves diligent seekers vs casual inquirers.
+11. This will be true for you too because the Father loves diligent seekers.
 He promises to reward those who earnestly seek him.